 The MIT Biosafety Program provides shipping services to the research community to ship biological materials.
 The following is a list of items to accomplish before the shipment may be sent:

-Fill out the “Intent to Ship Biological Materials Form” below.
+- Click to fill out the “Intent to Ship Biological Materials Form”.
 Please be specific about the biological materials, as well as any chemical or media materials required to maintain viability of the sample.
 Also, please indicate whether dry ice is needed.

 - Work with the Biosafety Program to properly classify the material.
 If you are not trained, a member of Biosafety Program will help you to package the materials appropriately.

 Cheatsheet for Permitting: